vk-cs/docs-public/docs/en/main/base/k8s/k8s-addons/k8s-backups/k8s-backups.md

 You can check creation and restoration from backups using the nginx server as an example.

-Create a manifest, in which we describe the deployment and Persistent Volume Claim, indicating that the volume should be created through the VK Cloud Solutions block storage.
+Create a manifest, in which we describe the deployment and Persistent Volume Claim, indicating that the volume should be created through the VK Cloud block storage.

-Create an nginx-app.yml file, in which we describe the deployment and Persistent Volume Vlaim, indicating that the volume should be created through the VK Cloud Solutions block storage.
+Create an nginx-app.yml file, in which we describe the deployment and Persistent Volume Vlaim, indicating that the volume should be created through the VK Cloud block storage.

 ```
 ---